 Moccamaster’s are hand built in Netherlands and are specifically tested for the heat, speed and quality of the product meets their standard guidelines and the very strict requirements of both the Specialty Coffee Association of America (SCAA) and the Specialty Coffee Association of Europe (SCAE) for coffee brewing quality.

-If you’re looking for a coffee machine that will brew perfect drip coffee every time at exactly the right temperature and that will last you for decades to come, this may be the model for you.
+If you’re looking for the best drip coffee maker that will brew cup of coffee every time at exactly the right temperature and that will last you for decades to come, this may be the model for you.
 Here is what the Moccamaster KBT-741 has to offer:

 - Copper heating element